Hasan-Iqtedar/IMDB-Top-5000-Movies-Application/README.md

 # IMDB-Top-5000-Movies-Application
 A small application to perform different operations on IMDB top 5000 movies dataset using efficient data structures.
+In the first version, only linear data structures are used.

 ## Operations
 Implemented operations include: